All Episodes

 And what people probably don't know is when I'm on stage, off stage, there are people waiting just in case something happens.

-And uh I and I try not to put myself in an environment where you're I just try to be safe, and I'm very safe in terms of where I go because people are crazy now.
+And I try not to put myself in an environment where I just try to be safe.

 They're nuts.

-And uh it's and they also have no accountability.
+And they also have no accountability.

 I mean, I just don't even understand what is considered acceptable anymore.

-Like, I would never in my life jump on top of someone, try to hurt them, try to assault them because I didn't agree with them.
+Like I would never in my life jump on top of someone, try to hurt them, try to assault them because I didn't agree with them.

 It's just unbelievable.